PhantasarProductions/Star-Story/Temp Worklog (ziggo was down, and this will appear automatically when ziggo is fixed, then all I got to do is to copy and paste it all to the log. Let's say this is just a reminder).md

 - FIXED: Foe reset ignore bug fixed (won't affect older savegames untill new dungeon is loaded, once that's done, the reset will work)
 - FIXED: Several Foe/Player detection errors (leading to crashes) fixed.
 - ISSUE: Put on an 'ignore internet' feature for loadgame.
+- FIXED: Field encounters always had an empty battle.
+That is now fixed
+- BUG: Returning to field music always comes to a claim about a nil value.
+The routines the nil value is extracted from is not able to produce such a value so this is a bit odd.